Seagate/terraform-provider-lyvecloud/docs/resources/service_account.md

 # Resource: lyvecloud_service_account

 Provides a service account resource.
+Based on Account API v1.

+~> **NOTE:** Updating service accounts is not supported in this resource.
+For the functionality of updating service accounts, `resource_service_account_v2` must be used.

 ## Example Usage